 What standards are applicable?

-The new New Zealand Regulations will have the same scope and technical specification as the Australian Determination with identical Standards.
+The amended New Zealand Regulations will have the same scope and technical specification as the Australian Determination with identical Standards.
 However, the transition requirements will be different in New Zealand.

 - Registration is currently available to the new or old requirements in New Zealand.
 From the enforcement date the ability to register to the old requirements in New Zealand will be removed.